Jack-Walton/jack-walton.github.io/AXS/navigate_app.md

 2. Transferred
 3. Past

 You can select these tabs to view more information about those events.
 The **Upcoming** tab displays your events in the future.
 You can also select **Find Events** to access the **search** screen.
 The **Transferred** tab displays any events that you have sent to someone else.
 Finally, the **Past** tab displays any of your events that have already happened.
-If you don't see your events, select **Referesh** to download the latest event information to the app.
+If you do not see your events, select **Refresh** to download the latest event information to the App.

 <img src="{{ site.baseurl }}/AXS/pictures/navigate_app/your_events.jpg"
   alt="The Your Events screen"  width="250"/>